Terms & Conditions

 6.1 Class participation is not compulsory.
-However, for all modules on academic programmes, with the exception of M7, online or onsite class participation is strongly encouraged, and it is in the ordinary course expected that a student will be engaged in all live lectures for a particular module, whether in class or via Blackboard Collaborate.
+However, for all modules on academic programmes, with the exception of M7, online class participation is strongly encouraged, and it is in the ordinary course expected that a student will be engaged in all live lectures for a particular module via Blackboard Collaborate.
 Cranefield’s use of Blackboard enables students to participate in classes interactively online from the office or home, and/or to study recordings of the live classes.

-6.3 In the case of all academic modules, with the exception of M7, regardless of whether a student elects to participate in the onsite or online classes as such, it is compulsory for all students to participate actively and timeously in group activities and assignments.
+6.3 In the case of all academic modules, with the exception of M7, it is compulsory for all students to participate actively and timeously in group activities and assignments.
 Lack of such participation would result in a student not being able to continue further with the module in that cycle.
-For case discussions in syndicate groups, students are also able to meet in a dedicated online collaboration room where they can see and hear each other in an organised fashion, using the Blackboard Collaborate system.
+For case discussions in syndicate groups, students are able to meet in a dedicated online collaboration room where they can see and hear each other in an organised fashion, using the Blackboard Collaborate system.
 Such group sessions can also be recorded for revision purposes.

-6.4 Cranefield’s lecture sessions span five hours on a lecture day, commencing strictly (both for onsite and online participants) at 08h00 and ending at 13h00.
-The lecture days are three per module for all programmes.
+6.4 Cranefield’s lecture sessions generally span three hours on each lecture day, commencing strictly at 09h00 and ending at 12h00.
+The live lecture days are generally five per module.

-6.5 Records of all students’ online or onsite activities are kept as a matter of a course, and a student’s sponsor organisation may follow up with the College to verify participation.
+6.5 Records of all students’ online activities are kept as a matter of a course, and a student’s sponsor organisation may follow up with the College to verify participation.

 7. Submission and Assessment of Assignments, Dissertations and Theses